suzon007/shop/README.txt

 - logic on AWS EC2
 - icons must be local for pdf generation
-- icon reference and name must have one blank space e.g: 01 A.jpg (php script checks that)
+- Icons filename and ref in DB must NOT contains blank spaces but dot are accepted in case of uploaded icons from within github (which himself replaces blank spaces by dots)
 - Database on a MariaDB RDS instance
 - domain name at gandi
 - using 2 modules to install with composer: "composer install"